MIC-DKFZ/semantic_segmentation/Readme.md

 It is not guaranteed that these tools will work for all kind of use-cases, datasets and datatypes but even then they can be used as a starting point and can be adapted with a few changes.
 The Scripts and tools are shortly listed in the following and explained in more detail in [tools/](/tools).

+- **predict.py**: Script to Predict all images in a folder.
+Has to be adopted induvidually.

 - **show_data.py**: Load and Visualize the pytorch dataset which is defined in the dataset config.
   - dataset: Name of the dataset config (see [here](#selecting-a-dataset))